ipgmvq/rank_matrix_vba/README.md

-# rank_matrix_vba
+# VBA Code to calculate the rank of a matrix
-Calculates the rank of matrix in VBA
+This VBA code transforms a matrix into the row echelon form and calculates its rank